 Considering its remote location the town is surprisingly big.
 It's also very spread out, which makes it seem even bigger than the population of about 4500 would suggest.
 The town center is, well, it's hard to identify.
 I'm not sure there is one.
 When you reach Derby and just keep driving you eventually reach the other end of town where the tourism information, the post office, police station etc are located.
 That part is considered the centre I believe.

 Following that main street eventually takes you to the Derby Wharf, the famous jetty where you can watch the 11 metre tides rushing in and out of the King Sound.

-Since nobody ever catches anything the Wharf Restaurant and Take Away is doing good business.
+nobody ever catches people hardly ever catch anything the Wharf Restaurant and Take Away is doing good business.
 Get your order in early or you'll be waiting for a long time.
-The food is delicious by the way.
+The food is delicious, by the way.

 If you are interested in Derby's history there are a lot of places for you to stop at: the Centenary Pavilion, the Wharfingers House Museum, the Old Derby Gaol, the Pioneer Cemetery...
 The Derby Visitor Centre has information on two Heritage Walks you can do to take in all those historical attractions.

 At the Kimberley School Of The Air you can see during a free tour how children in remote communities and cattle stations are distance taught.
 Originally the classes were conducted via two way radio, but today computers have replaced the old radios...